Emergency evacuation

-Emergency evacuation is the urgent immediate egress or escape of people away from an area that contains an imminent threat, an ongoing threat or a hazard to lives or property.
+An emergency evacuation is an immediate egress or escape of people away from an area that contains an imminent threat, an ongoing threat or a hazard to lives or property.

 Examples range from the small-scale evacuation of a building due to a storm or fire to the large-scale evacuation of a city because of a flood, bombardment or approaching weather system, especially a tropical cyclone.
 In situations involving hazardous materials or possible contamination, evacuees may be decontaminated prior to being transported out of the contaminated area.
-Evacuation planning is an important aspect of business management of which emergency evacuation forms a part.
+Evacuation planning is an important aspect to mitigate the impact of disasters on humans.
+Today there many evacuation models to simulate this process for small-scale and large-scale situations.

 Reasons

 Evacuations may be carried out before, during, or after disasters such as: